quad/pif/README.md

 Then, if you want to upload them, `pif` can do that too.

-How does it work, salesman?
+How does it work, Mr. Salesman?
 ---------------------------

 Well, let me tell you!